aranair/snippy/README.md

 ======

 Beautified Snippets with Fuzzy Search
-- Uses Meteor 1.0.3
+- Updated to Meteor 1.4.2.3
+- Fuzzy searches/highlighting
 - Changes are synchronized across all instances of logins
-- Fuzzy searches/highlighting